ZenyaIse/Cities-Skylines-Total-Autobudget/README.md

 **Taxis waiting in depots**\
 **Taxis waiting at stands**\
 Set the target number of taxis waiting in depots and at taxi stands.
 These are averaged target numbers.
-The actual numbers is very dependant on the depots and taxi stands placement.
+The actual numbers is very dependent on the depots and taxi stands placement.

 Steam workshop page:\
 https://steamcommunity.com/sharedfiles/filedetails/?id=1541897355